chastitywhiterose/Chad/readme.md

 # Introduction

 The following story you are about to read started as an assignment for my Creative Writing course with Full Sail University.
-It started as a joke but then turned quite serious and emotional.
-I believe that others will benefit by seeing this and it is an ongoing story that has just begun.
+It started as a joke, but then it turned quite serious and emotional.

 Chad is your most basic Cisgender Straight White man who is actually quite different from me.
 Chad is obviously a fictional character, but he is based on expectations of what society expects him to be.
 He also desires the approval of his parents.
 He is written to be a relatable character, as you will see as the story continues.

-Below is the original character description I wrote for my Literary Techniques and Story Development class.
-I got a bit carried away with the experience part and then constructed a huge conversation between 4 characters.
-This description and conversation introduces Chad and his friends as well as some characters that are mentioned by name but that even I, as the author, do not know what will happen involving them!
+I developed more elements of the characters for assignments in other classes.
+After I graduated in July 2025, I began work on turning this into a complete story.
+I hope you enjoy this story.

 # Chapter 1: Chad plays soccer with his friends

 Chad was a busy man.
 Chad was a rich and popular man in his small town.
-He lived in a quiet, small town in Missouri where everyone went to church on Sunday, and even gas stations were closed on Sunday to honor what the Christians called the Lord's Sabbath.
+He lived in a quiet, small town in Missouri named Podunk, where everyone went to church on Sunday, and even gas stations were closed on Sunday to honor what the Christians called the Lord's Sabbath.
 Chad had just graduated from college, and his career was in sports.
 He loved Soccer the most, but he played a little bit of Tennis and Basketball in college and high school.
 Chad had plenty of friends, and most of the girls had fantasies about him because he was also stereotypically attractive.
 His scholarships and income from always being the top sports player had left him very rich, and so he did not need to work a regular job like most people.

 However, he volunteered his time at any type of charity organization or church event.
 He mowed the lawn and fixed things at the Crisis Pregnancy Center, and was a janitor at the animal shelter.
 He had plenty of time to do these jobs whenever he wasn't playing sports.
 He played sports for money but also with his friends for fun.